-Brooms are such a basic household cleaning tool that they might become an afterthought.
+Brooms are such a basic household floor cleaning solution that they might become an afterthought.
 But we all know that a bad broom can lead to years of back pain.
 And worse!
 Some brooms won’t reach those tiny corners or will easily come apart after a few weeks of use.
-For more effective sweeping, invest on a broom that won’t leave you crooked and tired.
+For more effective floor maintenance, invest on a broom that won’t leave you crooked and tired.
 Following are some tips on what to look for in the best indoor broom.

 A lot!
 The best broom should have a smart, easy-to-use design.
 For better results, pick a lightweight broom so you won’t get exhausted midway through the sweeping.
 Test the broom to see how flexible the bristles are.
 You will need a combination of soft, which is best for sweeping dust, and stiff, which is better at gathering heavier particles like kitchen crumbs.
 Polypropylene adds more flexibility to the bristles, so you want a broom that is at least partially made of it.